 So block out those vacations first.
 Be realistic with your time off.
 Be realistic with what you need so that you can pour back into your business with a full cup instead of an empty cup.

 Step #5: Space out the launches to warm up your audience

 Give yourself some breathing room!

 Let’s use my business as an example.
 Every quarter we are launching or relaunching a course.
-So I have four courses—Pen to Press, Brand Plus Brand (my licensing course), Instagram for Creatives, and a course releasing in March 2020 on creating and teaching in-person workshops and online courses.
+So I have four courses—Pen to Press, Brand Plus Brand (my licensing course), a marketing course, and a course releasing in March 2020 on creating and teaching in-person workshops and online courses.

 Each of those courses have their own designated quarter.
 The first week of March is dedicated to launching my workshops and online course course (very meta).
 I design my online course launches to happen over a one-week period.
 And so leading up to that first week of March, I have January and February to prep or warm my audience up to the idea of my online course.
 My potential students are those interested in teaching workshops or creating their own online course or they already are doing both and they just need more insight and input on how to make it profitable.
 During this time, I am coming out with podcast episodes, blog posts and YouTube videos that are focused on teaching, on the ins and outs of workshops, or on how to find the right venues.
 Basically, I talk about the WHY behind teaching workshops or online courses.